 - Under Zone Settings, select Linked Zone.

-- Enter the domain name of the new linked zone (i.e. "example.io"), and select the target zone from the drop-down list.
+- Enter the domain name of the new linked zone (i.e. "example.site"), and select the target zone from the drop-down list.

 - Click Save Zone.
 The new zone appears in the list and is labeled as a linked zone.

-- You cannot chain linked zones.
+- You cannot chain-link zones.
 Each linked zone must point to a non-linked zone.

 - Currently, you cannot receive record-level query statistics on the linked zone (only aggregate statistics for the target zone).